cesarrew/ng2-currency-mask/README.md

 ```

  * `ngModel` An attribute of type number.
 If is displayed `'$ 25.63'`, the attribute will be `'25.63'`.

+ ### Sample StackBlitz

+ You can get started playing around with the library rightaway using this [StackBlitz Sample](https://stackblitz.com/edit/ng2-currency-mask-sample?file=src/app/app.component.html)

 ### Options